Lallu Lal: Prem Sagar

 Prem Sagar or Prem Sagur ("Ocean of Love") was one of the first modern Hindi books that was typeset and published, composed between 1804 and 1810, and published in 1810.
 A translation of Chaturbhuja Misra's Braj Bhasa book, its story is based on the tenth book of the Bhagavata Purana, the legend of Krishna.
-Lallo Lal mention that book has been composed in the "Khadi Boli of Delhi-Agra".
+Lallu Lal mention that book has been composed in the "Khadi Boli of Delhi-Agra".
 The language is termed as "translated into Hinduvee from the Brij Bhasha" on the face page.

 The earliest Hindustani language literature made heavy use of Persian words, and resembled modern Urdu.
 Lallu Lal was among the first writers to use words of Indo-Aryan origin in Hindustani language literature.
 His Prem Sagar is the earliest work, whose language resembles modern Sanskritized Hindi.
 Linguist Jules Bloch describes the importance of Lallu Lal's work as follows: